 Denial of benefit provisions under EPAs/FTAs effectively provide that a contracting party country may, under certain conditions, deny the benefits (i.e. liberalized market access commitment) provided to service suppliers of the other contracting party country.
-Many of them have followed the provisions of NAFTA, and deny benefits with respect to services or service suppliers of the other contracting party country where: (i) a juridical person of the other contracting party country is owned or controlled by a third party country to which measures such as economic sanctions prohibiting transactions with such juridical person are imposed by a contracting party country; or (iii) a juridical person which is owned or controlled by a juridical person of a third party country and is not engaging in substantial business activities within the territory of the other contracting party country.
+Many of them have followed the provisions of NAFTA, and deny benefits with respect to services or service suppliers of the other contracting party country where: (i) a juridical person of the other contracting party country is owned or controlled by a third party country which has no diplomatic relations with a contracting party country; (ii) a juridical person owned or controlled by a third party country to which measures such as economic sanctions prohibiting transactions with such juridical person are imposed by a contracting party country; or (iii) a juridical person which is owned or controlled by a juridical person of a third party country and is not engaging in substantial business activities within the territory of the other contracting party country.
 Regarding (iii), a contracting party country must give prior notification to and consultation with the other contracting party country, but whether or not benefits will actually be denied is left to the discretion of the contracting party country.
 Such prior notification and negotiations are not mandatory regarding (i) and (ii).